 A Medicare Advantage Plan (like an HMO or PPO) is another way to get your Medicare coverage.
 Medicare Advantage Plans, sometimes called "Part C" or "MA Plans," are offered by Medicare-approved private companies that must follow rules set by Medicare.
 If you join a Medicare Advantage Plan, you'll still have Medicare but you'll get your Medicare Part A (Hospital Insurance) and Medicare Part B (Medical Insurance) coverage from the Medicare Advantage Plan, not Original Medicare.
-You'll generally get your services from a plan's network of providers.
+In most cases, you'll need to use health care providers who participate in the plan's network.
+Some plans offer out-of-network coverage.
 Remember, in most cases, you must use the card from your Medicare Advantage Plan to get your Medicare-covered services.
 Keep your Medicare card in a safe place because you'll need it if you ever switch back to Original Medicare.